 Arizona law requires drivers like you to have insurance on their vehicles.
 This legislation protects you and other people in case of an accident.
 However, not all auto insurance policies are made equal, carrying different levels of protection and coverage limits.

-It’s crucial to understand what the required insurance is for Arizona.
+It’s crucial to understand what the arizona car insurance minimum is.
 It will protect your family and pay for your medical and vehicle expenses if someone else is at fault.

-Aside from personal reasons, there are consequences for not obtaining at least minimum car insurance coverage.
+Aside from personal reasons, there are consequences for not obtaining at least minimum car insurance coverage in Arizona.
 They can step in to suspend your license and even throw you in jail for not having it in the state of Arizona.

 We believe you can benefit from learning about minimum car insurance to see why states require it and whether it’s worth it to get more protection.